CAR ACCIDENT INJURY FAMILY MEMBER DRIVING AT FAULT- MN INSURANCE COVERAGE

 TALK TO YOUR AUTO INSURANCE AGENT

 The insurance agent should have warned the family and let them decide if they want other insurance.
-It costs very little more to get an auto insurance policy without the drop down coverage for when a family member causes a crash that injures a sibling or other family member.
+It doesn’t cost much more to get an auto insurance policy without the drop down coverage provision.
+Why wouldn’t you want coverage in case a family member causes a crash that injures a sibling or other family member?

 The moral of the story is make sure you have a good auto insurance agent, ask questions, and read the policy when you get it.
 Most people would want to cover their own family for injuries if they cause an accident while driving the family car.